Old German Baptist Brethren: Divisions of the 1880s

-In 1869 and 1880, a group of Brethren in the Miami River Valley of Ohio submitted a petition to Annual Conference to stop the liberalization and return to traditional Biblical Brethren values.
-On both occasions, a more moderate petition was submitted to the delegates.
-Both times, the Miami River Valley group found the rewording unclear and ambiguous, and therefore unacceptable.

-In 1881, they resubmitted their petition to Annual Conference, and it was rejected for violating a technical procedure.
-In November 1881, conservative Brethren led by the Miami River Valley group met and formally split from the Church of the Brethren to form the Old German Baptist Brethren.
-They held their first annual meeting in 1882.
+In 1869 and 1880, Brethren in the Miami River Valley of Ohio petitioned the Annual Conference to halt liberalization and return to traditional practice.
+On both occasions a more moderate version was put to the delegates, which the Miami River Valley group found unclear and rejected.
+They resubmitted the petition in 1881, and it was rejected on a procedural ground.
+In November 1881, conservative Brethren led by the Miami River Valley group formally split from the Church of the Brethren to form the Old German Baptist Brethren, holding their first Annual Meeting in 1882.

+The conservative faction, which became the Old German Baptist Brethren and Old Brethren, sought to keep plain dress, simple living, and a family- and congregation-centered life.
+It was cautious toward 19th-century innovations such as Sunday schools, salaried ministers, higher education, and revival meetings, and emphasized literal obedience to the New Testament, which it called the "order of the Brethren".
+The progressive faction favored those changes, along with liturgical services and missions.
+Most Brethren held a position between the two.
-At the same time, Henry Holsinger, a leader of the progressives in the church, published writings that some Brethren considered slanderous, anti-Jesus, and unscriptural and schismatic.
-As a result, he was dis-fellowshipped from the 1882 annual meeting of the Brethren.
-He met with other progressives on June 6 and 7, 1883, and together they formed The Brethren Church.

-The remaining middle group retained the name German Baptist Brethren.
-At the Annual Conference of 1908 at Des Moines, Iowa, the name was officially changed to the Church of the Brethren.
-Their Annual Conference justified the name change by citing the predominant use of English in the church, the fact that the name "German Baptist" frustrated some mission work, and that it would helpfully disassociate the denomination from the Old German Baptist Brethren.
+At the same time, Henry Holsinger, a leader of the progressives, published writings that some Brethren regarded as slanderous and schismatic, and he was disfellowshipped at the 1882 Annual Meeting.
+He met with other progressives on June 6 and 7, 1883, and together they formed the Brethren Church.
+The remaining middle group kept the name German Baptist Brethren until the Annual Conference of 1908 at Des Moines, Iowa, where it was changed to the Church of the Brethren.
+The conference cited the church's predominant use of English, the difficulty the "German Baptist" name caused for mission work, and a wish to distinguish itself from the Old German Baptist Brethren.